 4. Rex Begonia

 This rare, and oh so elegant plant is one of most priced items in my plant collection.
 The Rex Begonia has green fuzzy leaves with silver hues and purplish-pink patterns.
 They need bright, indirect sunlight so their leaves stay as colorful as possible.
 These pink indoor plants aren’t the easiest to care for, but their colors are stunningly striking.
+They’re best used with a plant humidifier to ensure a high level of humidity.

 5. Pink Polka Dot Plant